Florida Court Rejects Injured Employee’s Workers’ Compensation Claim for Temporary Partial Disability

 Have You Been Injured at Work?

 If you have recently been injured in a Florida workplace accident, you may be entitled to monetary compensation through either a Florida workers’ compensation claim or a Florida personal injury lawsuit.
-The dedicated South Florida injury lawyers at the law firm of Friedman Rodman & Frank have extensive experience assisting injured workers and their families pursue claims for compensation based on their injuries.
+The dedicated South Florida injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have extensive experience assisting injured workers and their families pursue claims for compensation based on their injuries.
 We handle both workers’ compensation claims as well as Florida personal injury claims, including those arising out of Florida car accidents and slip-and-fall accidents.
 To learn more, call 877-448-8585 to schedule a free consultation today.

 Contact Information